Jiyul (singer): 2011–2013: Debut with Dal Shabet and solo activities

 Jiyul made her official debut with her fellow members of Dal Shabet on January 3, 2011.
 On November 3, 2011, Jiyul became a host for SBS MTV's K-Pop 20.

 Jiyul made her acting debut as a cameo appearance in Papa in 2012.
 She played the role of Mila, a top star Park Yong-woo's character manages, who ran away to America, forcing Park's character to go after her.

 Her first major acting role was in the short film Her Story, in which she was cast as the female lead.

 She participated in MasterChef Korea Celebrity which premiered on February 22, 2013.

 2015: Solo activities and departure from Dal Shabet

 In July 2015, it was announced that Jiyul would be acting in a web drama series called 'Yotaek', along with fellow Dal Shabet member Ahyoung and Chinese group Hit5's Gao Yu.

-In December 2015, Happy Face Entertainment announced that Jiyul and Gaeun had withdrawn from Dal Shabet after their contract with the agency had officially expired, allowing Jiyul to focus on an acting career.
+In December 2015, Happy Face Entertainment announced that Jiyul and Gaeun had withdrawn from Dal Shabet after their contract with the agency had officially expired, she decided to focus on her acting career.